chosa91/chosa91/README.md

 # Hi, I'm Jozsef 👋👨‍💻,

-I'm an enthusiastic iOS engineer _(with web and backend experience)_ who likes to work on challenging and innovative products while trying to make the world more user-friendly through accessibility & UX practices.
+I'm an enthusiastic iOS engineer _(with web, backend and designing experience)_ who likes to work on challenging and innovative products while trying to make the world more user-friendly through accessibility & UX practices.

-> As an iOS Developer I have strong experience in automation, testing, code review, and teamwork.
+> As an iOS Developer, I have strong experience in automation, testing, code review, and teamwork.
-I have far-reaching knowledge of architectural design and I'm on to deliver responsive, fast, and high-quality products respecting the platform, the design and the accessibility guidelines.
+> I have far-reaching knowledge of architectural design.
+I like to deliver responsive, fast, and high-quality products that respect the  platform, design, and accessibility guidelines.

 **My core responsibilities:**

-- Strong iOS knowledge (Objective-C & Swift 2.2+)
+- Strong iOS knowledge _(Objective-C & Swift 2.2+)_
-- Familiarity with frontend (React, Flutter) and backend (NodeJS, Kotlin, PHP, Ruby) technologies
+- Familiarity with frontend _(React, Flutter)_ and backend _(NodeJS, Kotlin, PHP, Ruby)_ technologies
-- I like to make scripts to make my own and others work easier
+- I'm sort of a "script-kiddie" – I like to create scripts to make my own and others 'work easier
 - Understanding of Apple's design principles and interface guidelines, as well as material guideline
-- Knowledge of other web technologies and UI & UX standards
+- Knowledge of several web technologies
+- UI/UX and Accessibility in mind
 - Proficient understanding of code versioning tools
-- Familiarity with CI/CD (Jenkins, Fastlane, Bitrise, Github Actions, Spinnaker)
+- Familiarity with CI/CD _(Jenkins, Fastlane, Bitrise, Github Actions, Spinnaker)_
-- UX & Accessibility in mind
 - I have a thorough knowledge of different design tools, like Figma and Sketch

 ## 🔭 I’m currently working on ...